zolmkoz/mExpense_v1.0/README.md

 ## Support

-The application supports Android version 5.0 and above java version 8 and above and needs to build gradle before launching..
+- The application supports Android v5.0 above
+- Java ver 8
+- JDK v11.0
+- Build gradle before launching
+- In my project, I run on an Emulator Google Pixel 2, Android v11 (API 30)

+## Set-up project
+Guide for running the application:
+1. You proceed to decompress the source code file.zip
+2. Open the project in Android Studio
+3. Go to file - Sync Project with Gradle files
+4. Click Run app
+5. Entering the account to login with username: zolmkoz and password: 183461

 ## Features